HuddleHouse/progblog.io/source/_posts/2017-03-27-4-Reasons-to-update-to-Angular-4-from-Angular-2.md

 ## Conclusion

 Most Angular 2 apps will work using Angular 4 without changing anything.
-It might not be a momumental upgrade, in terms of visible changes, but it offers huge enhancements to Angular 2.
-It really shows the Angular Teams' commitment to making Angular applicatons smaller and faster, which makes me super happy!
+It might not be a monumental upgrade, in terms of visible changes, but it offers huge enhancements to Angular 2.
+It really shows the Angular Teams' commitment to making Angular applications smaller and faster, which makes me super happy!

+[Here](http://angularjs.blogspot.com/2017/03/angular-400-now-available.html) is the official Angular 4 announcement.